 Directions:

-1. Place chicken breasts in the crockpot and season with salt and pepper.
+1. Put chicken breasts in the crockpot and season with salt and pepper.

-3. If desired, add fresh spinach on top for added nutrition.
+3. If you like, add fresh spinach on top.

 4. Cover and cook on low for 6-7 hours or high for 3-4 hours.

-5. Serve the chicken with the creamy sauce, over pasta or rice.
+5. Serve the chicken with the creamy sauce over rice or pasta.

 Advice: